 Will be in debt for the rest of my life.
 The most ironic thing was receiving notification that my graduation application had been approved and congratulations on my recent graduation and asking was I planning to attend commencement?

-Review about: Capella University Program.
+Product or Service Mentioned: Capella University Program.

 Reason of review: Problems with payment.